stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 <section class="opcode">
     <h5>DEX (Decrement X register by One)</h5>
     <p>
-    Decrements the value in the X register by one, wrapping around so that the result of decrementing $00 is $FF.
+    Decrements the value in the X register by one, wrapping around so that the result of decrementing `$00` is `$FF`.
 The Carry flag is not affected.
     </p>
     <h6>Processor Status register changes</h6>
     <p>